 You may appear unpopular if you’re following 1500 people and only have 100 followers.
 You can avoid this by being patient and following slowly (hence my figure of 25 a day).

 I soon discovered that those interested in following back would do so within a week to 10 days, with few exceptions.
-So I signed up for justunfollow.com and began to unfollow people who opted not to follow me back, 25 at a time, a couple of times a week.
-(Currently, free users can unfollow up to 50 users per day) Of course, I allowed a lead time of about 10 days for folks to follow if they had a mind to.
-(I no longer need this service every week, and you’ll get to that point, as well.)
+So I began to unfollow people who opted not to follow me back, 25 at a time, a couple of times a week.
+(Research Twitter’s current rules about following and unfollowing.)

 Unfollowing people who aren’t interested in your message (without judgment!) keeps your figures close re: the percentage of people you are following vs. the number of tweeps following you.
 Once you get to 2,000, twitter limits the amount of people it allows you to follow – IF you’re following way more than are following you.
 So best to keep your numbers close right from the beginning.
 Reminder: There are so many reasons why people don’t follow back, and none of them are personal, so do NOT focus on this, it’s irrelevant!